darcemac/bsan/_posts/2013/2013-06-25-ian-ruhter-american-dream.markdown

 Ian has built his own truck and is cruising across america with a huge custom made camera/darkroom in the back.
 He uses an oldschool technique of collodiol silver wetplates to capture images and its quite amazing the beautiful imagery that is produced.

-I imagine that they are even more impressive when viewing in the flesh and at full size.

-<iframe src="http://player.vimeo.com/video/39578584?byline=0" width="520" height="292" frameborder="0" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe>

 ![Ian Ruther](/images/posts/2013/ian-ruther/ir_1.jpg)